-5).
-In early summer of both 2013 and 2014, intrusion of lower salinity water from Laguna Madre is apparent, particularly in the eastern portion of Baffin Bay where salinities decreased during this time (Fig. 5,6).
-This influence of lower salinity Laguna Madre water did not extend into western Baffin Bay however.
-Strong salinity stratification (i.e., higher salinity in subpycnocline waters than surface waters) of the water column was observed in summer 2013, but was not as noticeable in summer 2014 (Fig. 7).
+salinity stratification (i.e., higher salinity in subpychocline waters than surface waters) of the water column was observed in summer 2013, but was not as noticeable in summer 2014 (Fig. 7).

-Biological-chemical dynamics - Chlorophyll a concentrations tended to be very high in Baffin Bay during this study, exceeding the TCEQ criteria (11.6 $\mu$ g/l) in 109 of 130 sample collections (83%).
-Using a slightly more relaxed National Coastal Condition Report for "poor" condition (20 $\mu$ g/l; NCCR 2012), chlorophyll a was still in excess in 78 of 130 sample collections (60%).
-A distinct seasonal pattern was observed in terms of chlorophyll a, with very high levels noted in May-September 2013, after which chlorophyll decreased to a wintertime low in January and February (Fig. 8).
-Chlorophyll began to increase again thereafter, peaking in June-July 2014.
-During the observed intrusion of lower salinity Laguna Madre water in early summer of both years, chlorophyll tended to decrease in the eastern portion of Baffin Bay, but upper Alazan, lower Alazan, CM 36, Laguna Salada and Cayo del Grullo sites.
-"East" includes CM 14, north/central/south mouth sites.

-remained elevated in the western portion (Fig. 8,9).
+Biological-chemical dynamics - Chlorophyll a concentrations tended to be very high in Baffin Bay during this study, exceeding the TCEQ criteria (11.6 $\mu$ g/l) in 175 of 220 samples (80%).
+Using a slightly more relaxed National Coastal Condition Report for "poor" condition (20 $\mu$ g/l; NCCR 2012), chlorophyll a was still in excess in 113 of 220 sample collections (51%).
+A distinct seasonal pattern was observed in terms of chlorophyll a, with highest concentrations found in spring-summer, decreasing through fall-winter (Fig. 8).
+Interestingly, chlorophyll a concentrations were nearly 2-fold higher in winter 2014-2015 compared to winter 2013-2014, coincident with water temperatures that were ca. 5°C warmer in winter 2014-2015 (Figs. 4, 8).
+During the observed intrusion of lower salinity Laguna Madre water in early summer of both years, chlorophyll tended to decrease in the eastern portion of Baffin Bay, but remained elevated in the western portion (Fig. 9).